University of Wisconsin–Madison

 Yes!
 We want to understand the full range of communication outcomes among children with SMA who have received FDA-approved therapy, that includes children with typically developing speech and language development.

 Absolutely!
 We know that children with SMA communicate many ways including AAC, gestures, or body language.
-We are interested in capturing every child’s unique voice in our study!
+We are interested in capturing every child’s unique ability profile in our study!

 All information is confidential and stored securely following University of Wisconsin–Madison and federal research regulations.
-Only members of the study team will have access to your child’s information, and all data will be de-identified, meaning we will use a unique code, instead of your child’s name.
+Only members of the study team will have access to your child’s information.

 This study is approved by the UW-Madison Institutional Review Board (IRB #2018-0580).